“Leadership is understanding people and involving them to help you do a job.” Admiral Arleigh Burke

 I am an engineer and I like to measure things.
 I admit that it’s not easy to measure characteristics such as these.
 One thing is for sure, if you ask people right across your organisation, you will find that they come up with similar lists and very few will include the hard traits on their list.
 If you carry out such a survey, you will easily be able to measure how you and your organisation shape up.

 The difficult bit…

 Now comes the difficult bit.
 How do you rate yourself as a leader, benchmarked against the characteristics and traits of a great leader which are given by nearly everybody who is asked?

 If you carried out an independent survey of the people who report to you, how would you rate?
 Would the traits from the soft list outweigh the ones from the hard list?
 And the big and searching question is “Would you be a more effective leader if you improved on any of the “soft” characteristics?
 What about the others in your organisation?
 What about your managers?
 To what extent can you relate to this great leadership quote by Admiral Arleigh Burke?

 There is no getting away from it.
 People want and will follow leaders who are respectful, polite and have genuine empathy.
 They want leaders to show them the way, to walk with them when the path is difficult.
 Above all, they will follow leaders who have character and a strong vision!

 You may already be a really great leader, and there are doubtless many around.
 It’s still well worth auditing the leadership in your organisation.
 Imagine the difference that really effective leaders will make to an organisation!

 If you enjoyed reading this…

-If you enjoyed reading this post and would like more inspiration, my FREE Quote of the Week newsletter delivers weekly insights and inspiration to your inbox – simply fill in your details below.
+If you enjoyed reading this post and would like more inspiration, my FREE Quote of the Week newsletter delivers weekly insights and inspiration and great leadership quotes to your inbox – simply fill in your details below.